The Plan - Where? What? When? Where? Who?

 Who we are

 Greg is the co-owner of F8 Creates where guides the art direction and projects for the team.
-He also co-owns The Vinyl adventure with Hamish.
 In what spare time he has he enjoys drawing and painting.

-Hamish co-owns F8 Creates and The Vinyl Adventure with Greg.
+Hamish co-owns F8 Creates with Greg.
 He is also an avid photographer with particular interest in film photography, is the founder of 35mmc.com a successful film photography blog, and is working on the launch of his first iphone app.

 A creative force, Will is a Worcester-based Architectural Technologist who claims to never use social media.
 He also likes to get hands-on, creating round timber furniture…